Frequently Asked Questions (FAQ)

 Effective Fall 2015, all state-funded agencies must enter all DRDP ratings in DRDP Online.
 The agency chooses to use a vendor to help with data collection or organization of documentation.
 The CDSS requires DRDP ratings to be entered in DRDP Online and the psychometric reports used to support learning and development.

-If a teacher selects the conditional measure bubble (Measure not rated: The child’s development is beyond the latest developmental level (required for children with IEPs)), is evidence required to show the child’s development is beyond the latest developmental level?
+If a teacher selects the conditional measure bubble (Measure not rated: The child’s development is beyond the latest developmental level (required for children with IEPs)), is evidence needed to show the child’s development is beyond the latest developmental level?

 When children leave preschool to enter kindergarten, what level of development are they expected to achieve?*

 The DRDP is a strength-based assessment that considers the wide range of typical development at any age by offering positive descriptions of children’s knowledge and skills across a broad continuum of development and learning.
 The DRDP assessment is criterion-referenced rather than norm-referenced.
 In other words, the levels described for each DRDP measure and domain are based on research on developmental sequences rather than an average score or rating for an age group.
 Each child’s learning and developmental progress are assessed relative to research-based criteria or levels in a progression (criterion-referenced) rather than compared to the average learning and developmental progress of a large group of children (norm-referenced).
 The building middle and building later levels of the DRDP generally correspond to the California Preschool Learning Foundations’ descriptions of children’s competencies at around 60 months for typically developing children who are provided appropriate educational support and nurturance.* It is important for programs to continue improving their educational support and nurturance to help children reach the expectations described in the foundations.
-Without high-quality, appropriate support, a substantial number of typically developing children would likely not reach those expectations.
+Without high-quality, appropriate support, many typically developing children would likely not reach those expectations.

 *The California Preschool Learning Foundations describe competencies—knowledge and skills—that most young children can be expected to exhibit when they are provided appropriate educational support and nurturance.